 At Wordnerds, there are many things we’re sure about.
-The way you use language is perfect, teams require mutual respect, Teenage Fanclub are underrated - we have strong opinions about all kinds of things.
-But our strongest opinion is - A CEO should be best friends with their Insights Team.
+The way you use language is perfect, teams require mutual respect, Teenage Fanclub are underrated.
+But our strongest opinion is - insights teams should be their CEO's best friends.

 If you’re in insights, and you’re not full-on besties with the top brass where you work, you’re doing them and your organisation a significant disservice.
 Never mind what it could do for your career: you owe it to your organisation to befriend the powers that be.

 So these are the key things you need to do in order to make your mark with your CEO.

 Know what they care about (Hint: They tell you)

 When trying to befriend anybody, it’s a good idea to understand their interests.
 And in that regard, boardrooms are way easier than social gatherings, playgrounds, dating apps and wherever people make friends these days.
 Every large organisation has a set of stated objectives, and this list is what your CEO is being judged on.